-The Shaolin is now owned and operated by the Bickford Family who have been locals for over 30 years.
+The Shaolin is now owned and operated by Flynn Bickford and Kate Agrums a Brother Sister team, who have been locals for over 40 years.

 The Junk’s colourful history has many an old sea tale to tell, during her years on the high seas.